AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-time-spent.md

 Some additional notes in support of the example:

 * All Time Spent calculations are based on the visit elapsed time which starts at zero on the first hit of the visit.
-* “Seconds Spent” is the difference between the timestamp of the current hit and the timestamp of the next hit.
+* "Seconds Spent" is the difference between the timestamp of the current hit and the timestamp of the next hit.
 As a result, the last hit of the visit (and bounces) have no time spent.
-* A “sequence” is a consecutive set of hits where a given variable contains the same value (whether by being set, spread forward, or persisted).
-For example, prop1 “A” has two sequences: hits 1 & 2 and hit 6.
+* A "sequence" is a consecutive set of hits where a given variable contains the same value (whether by being set, spread forward, or persisted).
+For example, prop1 "A" has two sequences: hits 1 & 2 and hit 6.
 Values on the last hit of the visit do not start a new sequence because the last hit has no time spent.
 Average time spent on site uses sequences in the denominator.

-    * For the purposes of Time Spent only, props are “spread forward” from page hits to subsequent link hits as shown above for prop1 on hit 2.
-This allows the value that was set for prop1 on hit 1 (“A”) to accumulate time spent on hit 2.
+    * For the purposes of Time Spent only, props are "spread forward" from page hits to subsequent link hits as shown above for prop1 on hit 2.
+This allows the value that was set for prop1 on hit 1 ("A") to accumulate time spent on hit 2.
     * eVars accumulate Time Spent on any hit where the eVar is set or persisted. eVar persistence is defined by the eVar settings in Analytics Admin.